- Academic Affairs

 We can train you how to effectively use instructional technology in the classroom and online.

-We assist with course innovations which include activity development and multimedia design.
+We assist with course innovations that include activity development and multimedia design.

 CLASSROOM FOCUS GROUPS

-Let us help you conduct classroom focus groups to provide annonymous feedback on student concernts.
+Let us help you conduct classroom focus groups to provide annonymous feedback on student concerns.